-1) MAST WARNING (Item 2)

-This warning label is positioned on the left side of the mast.

-- ♠ Never stand or work under the raised forks even if the hydraulic safety lock lever is applied. - ▲ In case of working under the forks, it is essential to support the carriage with blocks.
+- MAST WARNING (Item 2) This warning label is positioned on the both sides of the mast. - A Never stand or work under the raised forks even if the hydraulic safety lock lever is applied. - ▲ In case of working under the forks, it is essential to support the carriage with blocks.

-2) TEMPERATURE (Item 6)

-This warning label is positioned on the top side of engine hood over the radiator.

-▲ Coolant must be checked as specified in the maintenance chart.
+- 2) TEMPERATURE (Item 8)This warning label is positioned on the top side of engine hood over the radiator. - ▲ Coolant must be checked as specified in planned maintenance intervals.